|HST Call for Proposals for Cycle 25|

 3.2.5 Long-Term GO ProposalsSmall, Medium, Large, and Treasury GO Proposals may request HST observing time in more than one cycle if a clear scientific case is made.

 Long-Term Proposals require a long time baseline, but not necessarily a large number of HST orbits, in order to achieve their science goals.
-Examples include astrometric observations or long-term monitoring of variable stars or active galactic nuclei.You may request time in up to three observing cycles (22, 23, and 24).
+Examples include astrometric observations or long-term monitoring of variable stars or active galactic nuclei.You may request time in up to three observing cycles (25, 26, and 27).
 Long-Term Proposals should describe the entire requested program and provide a cycle-by-cycle breakdown of the number of orbits requested.
-The Cycle 22 review panels and TAC will only be able to award a limited amount of time in future cycles, so a detailed scientific justification for allocating time beyond u7y must be presented.
+The Cycle 25 review panels and TAC will only be able to award a limited amount of time in future cycles, so a detailed scientific justification for allocating time beyond Cycle 25 must be presented.
 Scheduling concerns are not a sufficient justification.
-The sum of all orbits requested in Cycles 22, 23, and 24 determines whether a Long-Term Proposal is Small, Medium, or Large.
-Target-of-Opportunity Proposals are eligible to be Long-Term if certain conditions are met (see Section 4.1.2).GOs with approved Long-Term Proposals need not submit continuation proposals in the subsequent cycles (and hence, GOs who had Cycle 22 time approved in Cycles 20 or 21 do not have to submit a Phase I continuation proposal, although a new Phase II and budget submission will be required for each cycle).3.2.6 Treasury GO ProposalTreasury Proposals are those designed to create datasets of lasting value to the HST project that should be obtained before HST ceases operations.
+The sum of all orbits requested in Cycles 25, 26, and 27 determines whether a Long-Term Proposal is Small, Medium, or Large (or counted against the Cycle 25 orbit pool in the panels).
+Target-of-Opportunity Proposals are eligible to be Long-Term if certain conditions are met (see Section 4.1.2).GOs with approved Long-Term Proposals need not submit continuation proposals in the subsequent cycles (and hence, GOs who had Cycle 25 time approved in Cycles 23 or 24 do not have to submit a Phase I continuation proposal, although a new Phase II and budget submission will be required for each cycle).Budget requests submitted for the first cycle of a Long-Term Proposal should include costs only for the effort to reduce and analyze the data obtained in the first cycle.
+Separate budget proposals are required in each subsequent cycle (see Chapter 11)3.2.6 Treasury GO ProposalTreasury Proposals are those designed to create datasets of lasting value to the HST project that should be obtained before HST ceases operations.
 A Treasury Program is defined by the following characteristics:

 • Enhanced data products are desirable to add value to the data.
 Examples are reduced images, object catalogs, or collaborative observations on other facilities (for which funding can be provided).
 Funding for the proposed data products will depend on their timely availability, as negotiated with the STScI Director.
 They should be delivered to STScI in suitable digital formats for further dissemination via the HST Data Archive or related channels.